7TH EDITION

 - No

 Transparency is improving.
 In 2023, only 45% of companies shared child labor data.
-By 2025, that number has risen to 82%.
+By 2025, that number rose to 82%.
+This year, 94% of big companies reported data on child labor.

 Deforestation